A Fibonacci analogue of the two's complement numeration system: Introduction

 \subsection{Addition in the Fibonacci numeration system $\Fcal$}

-Let us recall that, following \cite{zbMATH03947643}, the addition of Fibonacci representations can be done in terms of a Mealy machine, that is, a deterministic finite-state transducer.

-A \emph{Mealy machine} $M$ is a labeled directed graph whose vertices are called \emph{states} and edges are called \emph{transitions}.
+Let us recall that, following \cite{zbMATH03947643}, the addition of Fibonacci representations can be performed in terms of a Mealy machine.
+A~\emph{Mealy machine} $M$ is a labeled directed graph whose vertices are called \emph{states} and edges are called \emph{transitions} \cite[Appendix A]{zbMATH05970650}.
 The transitions are labeled by pairs $a/b$ of letters.
 The first letter $a\in A$ is the input symbol and the second letter $b\in B$ is the output symbol.
-For every state $s$ and every letter $a$, there is at most one transition starting from state $s$ with input symbol $a$.
-One distinguished state is called \emph{initial state}.
+The empty word $\varepsilon$ is sometimes included in $B$.
+For every state $s$ and every letter $a$, there is at most one transition starting from the state $s$ with the input symbol $a$.
+One distinguished state is called the \emph{initial state}.